Cervical Herniated Disc

 What Is a Cervical Herniated Disc?

-A herniated disc is a condition that can involve any part of the spine, but is most common in the neck (cervical spine) or the lower back (lumbar spine).
+A cervical herniated disc is a condition is common in the neck (cervical spine).
 The spine is made up of a column of stacked bones called vertebrae.
 The vertebrae are separated by flat, gel-like discs that provide cushioning between the bones.
 The discs are made of a tough outer layer, called the annulus fibrosis, and a jelly-type center, called the nucleus pulposus.
 Over time, the disc begins to deteriorate, most commonly by drying out and shrinking.
 When this happens, the disc’s outer wall can become weak and tear, allowing the disc’s center to push out onto very sensitive spinal nerves, leading to pain and irritation.
-A herniated disc is a degenerative condition that can strike anyone.
+A cervical herniated disc is a degenerative condition that can strike anyone.

 What Are the Symptoms of a Cervical Herniated Disc?

-The symptoms of herniated disc vary widely based upon severity and location on the spine.
+The symptoms of cervical herniated disc vary widely based upon severity and location.
 Some patients even experience no pain.
 The symptoms that Dr. Singh often sees include:

 - Tingling in one arm or shoulder

 - Dull or acute pain in the muscles between the neck and shoulder (trapezius muscles)

 - Shooting pain that extends down the arm